iw-tom/policies/ISO-27001/accesscontrol/readme.md

 ### Network Access Control

-- Infinity Works considers all networks to be untrustworthy.
+- Opus Works considers all networks to be untrustworthy.
-   - Infinity Works does not operate a trusted network (intranet) in order to control access to services.
+   - Opus Works does not operate a trusted network (intranet) in order to control access to services.
    - Access control is provided by mechanisms which can operate on untrusted networks.

 ## Policy Compliance